- Do you require a licence to erect scaffolding and hoarding?

 - How much does the licence cost?

-Do I require a licence to erect scaffolding and hoarding
+Do you require a licence to erect scaffolding and hoarding

 A scaffolding and hoarding licence is required for any scaffold or hoarding that is erected or encroaches on the public highway.